Updated February 14, 2021

 I’ve tried nearly everything to treat my hyperhidrosis.
 So when I came across a new product called Carpe Lotion for sweaty hands and feet, I was excited to try it.
-At only $14.95 a tube with a love it or it’s free guarantee, I figured why not?
+With a love it or it’s free guarantee, I figured why not?

 The lotion is made with eucalyptus oil, which dries the surface layer of your skin as you apply it.
 The active ingredient, aluminum sesquichlorohydate, soaks into your sweat glands to calm them down.
 When I tried the lotion for the first time, I was skeptical about whether it would actually work.
 I’ve been told by a dermatologist that I have the worst case of hyperhidrosis he’s ever seen.
 Once my little package arrived in the mail, I tore into it and was ready to find some dryness.